Is it time to leave Wageningen? Here are five things you must do!

-I am writing this post not form the Netherlands but on a plane to the United States.
+I am writing this post not from the Netherlands but instead on a plane headed to the United States.
 I am 8 hours into a 40-hour journey and have exhausted all the available episodes of the Big Bang Theory on the in-flight entertainment.

-After a remarkable 18 months in the Netherlands, I am moving to the US for a 6-month internship, which means over the last 2 years, I will have lived, studied, and worked in 3 different countries, which has been a whirlwind of an adventure.
+After a remarkable 18 months in the Netherlands, I am moving to the US for a 6-month internship, which means over the last 2 years, I will have lived, studied, and worked in 3 different countries, what a whirlwind adventure.

 I have noticed that there are a lot of posts on this blog about what to do when you arrive in the Netherlands, but almost none about what to do when you leave.
 So for those who are wrapping up their time at this great university and moving on to new pastures, here are five important things you need to do.

 When you first arrive in Wageningen you need to register with the Municipality, so it makes sense that when you leave you will have to deregister.
 Deregistering will help the government cancel any of your benefits such as rent and health insurance subsidy which could land you in hot water if that is not done.
 The process is very simple and takes about five minutes.

 When I went I barely had to wait but depending on the time of year it could take longer so don’t leave it to the last minute.

 Ok, a very obvious point but make sure you cancel your rental contract in time.
 I lived in Earth House and had to cancel my contract one month before moving out.
 Check with your landlord what your situation is and make sure you are organized, otherwise, you may end up having to pay for a room that you are no longer in.
 When you do move out, be sure to take everything out of the room and clean the room otherwise you may get charged a cleaning fee.
 For those in Earth House, this means painting the walls white if you have decorated them whilst you were there.
 The caretakers are amazing and very helpful so be sure to ask them any and all your questions.